neondatabase/website/content/docs/data-types/array.md

 ## Example usage

 Consider the case of maintaining a product catalog for an online store.
-The same product may belong to multiple categories, like an iPad could be tagged as 'Electronics', 'Computer', or 'Mobile'.
+The same product may belong to multiple categories.
+For example,  an iPad could be tagged as 'Electronics', 'Computer', or 'Mobile'.
 In this case, we can use an array to store the categories for each product.

-First, let's create the table with some sample data:
+First, let's create a `products` table with some sample data:

 ```sql
 CREATE TABLE products (